kaa-serpent/disklock-3d-printing/README.md

 The easiest way to use this is to create a new `.scad` file that uses the `abloy_disklock.scad` library, eg:

-Navigate to the folder where you installed Openscad then copy past the scad file in the libraries folder `\OpenSCAD\libraries`
+Navigate to the folder where you installed Openscad then copy past the scad file and the blank stl in the libraries folder `\OpenSCAD\libraries`

 ```scad
 use <abloy_disklock.scad>